The Ultimate macOS Guide in 2024: Boost Productivity and Master Your Mac

 MacOS Monterey has been released to the public on October 25 2021.
 It is the successor to macOS Big Sur and is named after the coastal region of Monterey in California.

 MacOS Monterey is not the latest macOS version.
 That title belongs to MacOS Ventura.
-On June 5 2023 Apple announced MacOS Sonoma, but it is yet to be released to the public.
+On June 5 2023 Apple announced MacOS Sonoma.
+It has been released on September 26 2023.

 MacOS Monterey introduced several new features, enhancements, and improvements to the macOS ecosystem.
 Some of the notable features include: